 \subsection{Energy balance}

 In view of our new $\mPi$-integrators not being symplectic, one might worry whether this might lead to systematic energy errors.
-In this section, we will show that this is not the case and in practice, all integrators we study in this example perform very similarly in this aspect.
+In this section, we will show that for the plane-wave example this is not the case and in practice, all integrators that we study perform very similarly in this aspect.
 In an expanding universe, energy is in fact not conserved, but rather obeys the cosmic energy equation (also known as the Layzer--Irvine equation \cite{Layzer1963, Irvine1965}) for the kinetic and potential energy $T$ and $U$, respectively, which reads

 We will study energy conservation for different numerical integrators using the latter formulation in Eq.~\eqref{eq:layzer_irvine}.
 The kinetic energy $T$ and potential energy $U$ are defined based on the Hamiltonian in cosmic time in Eq.~\eqref{eq:Hamiltonian_t} as